Article

 Probability, as a mathematical concept, is only a meaningful category when the event space is commensurable with the trials available.
 When an event requires [math]10^{200{,}000}[/math] trials and the universe can supply [math]10^{140}[/math] trials, then the statement “the event is very improbable” is a verbal trivialization.
 The correct statement is: the event cannot occur through the mechanisms the universe makes available.

-That is not a probability statement.
-That is a possibility statement.
-It is the difference between “rare” and “physically excluded.”
+That is not a probability statement but a possibility statement, and the distinction is the difference between “rare” and “physically excluded.”

 Here lies my contribution, my milestone, if history should treat it as such, which is for history to decide.
-My contribution is the categorical claim that biological information cannot arise through random processes within this universe.
-Not “improbable.”
-Not “extremely rare.”
-But structurally excluded by the finiteness of the universe in conjunction with the combinatorial size of the biological search space.
+My contribution is the categorical claim that biological information cannot arise through random processes within this universe, and the correct description is not “improbable” or “extremely rare” but structurally excluded by the finiteness of the universe in conjunction with the combinatorial size of the biological search space.

-This statement stands on its own.
+This statement stands on its own without external support.
 It is not refutable by proposing new mechanisms of natural selection, because natural selection can only act after the establishment of the self-replicating system.
 It is not refutable by appeals to “deep time,” because deep time is finite and the time required here lies far beyond any conception of finite time.
 It is not refutable by metaphysical appeals, because the statement is purely mathematical.

 Therefore: anyone who maintains the chance hypothesis is maintaining no hypothesis, but a stipulation.
 And stipulations, in science, are not a substitute for arguments.